Home / Comparisons / Babbel vs Rosetta Stone

 Streamlined Grammar Instruction

 Another bright spot for Babbel is their grammar instruction.
-When it comes to grammar, Rosetta Stone does things a little different than most language apps.

 That way, as you see the different sentence structures and verb forms multiple times in the drills, you start to intuitively pick up how the language works.